ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 # you can also store the result in a variable:
 is_team1_winner = goals_team1 > goals_team2
 is_team2_winner = goals_team1 < goals_team2
 ```

 ### 3.3 Logical operators
-Logical operators can combine several comparisons.
+Logical operators can combine multiple comparisons.
 Namely there are three: **and**, **or** and **not**.
 The use of these is pretty intuitive.
-If we combine two comparisons with an "and", the result is only True if both conditions hold.
+If we combine two comparisons with an "and", the result is only True if all conditions hold.
-If we combine two comparisons with an "or", the result is True if one of the conditions hold.
+If we combine two comparisons with an "or", the result is True if one of the conditions hold, even if the other is False.
 Not is a special case, that reverts the result.

 ```python
 # Lets use a new example
 peter = {